sunilmut/NumPPy/README.md

 ```

 ## XLS (Excel) process app
-Parses formatted xls data based on the color code of the columns
+Parses formatted xls data based on the color code of the columns<br/>
-and outputs an xls file that is differentiated based on the color
+and outputs an xls file that is differentiated based on the color code.<br/>
-code.
-It can parse and combine color codes up to 100 different sheets
+It can parse and combine color codes up to 100 different sheets<br/>
 within a xls workbook.

 Usage: